 - Australia (02) 8006 4411

-Located close to Akihabara, the Kanda Shrine is one of the oldest shrines in Tokyo.
+Located close to the anime town of Akihabara, the Kanda Shrine is one of the oldest shrines in Tokyo.
 First built in Shibasaki, the shrine moved to Kanda, then closer to Akihabara in 1616.
 Due to the old age, the shrine has been rebuilt and restored many times.
-Due to the close location of the shrine to Akihabara, it has become a popular destination for locals who also visit Akihabara.
+Due to the close location of the shrine to Akihabara, it has become a popular destination for the local Japanese people who visit Akihabara.
 Kanda Myojin Shrine is home to the Kanda Festival, a Shinto celebration in May considered to be one of Tokyo's top three festivals next to the Fukagawa Matsuri and Sannō Matsuri.
 During the event, the shrine is filled with visitors celebrating Tokugawa Ieyasu's victory at the battle of Sekigahara.